tom-seddon/beeblink/docs/fs.md

 Activate the volume browser: an interactive method of loading a volume.

-The list of available volumes is shown.
+The list of known volumes is shown.
 Use the cursor keys to navigate.
 Press ESCAPE to cancel, RETURN to load that volume, or SHIFT+RETURN to load that volume and attempt to auto-boot it.

 Press SPACE to display the volume's properties: name, type, and path on the server.
 (If you have multiple volumes with the same name, this